Seedawy2002/Chatbot_MandM/README.md

 - Trying more models
 - Fintuning
 - Adding prompts
-- enhance working on complicated CV files
+- Enhance working on complicated CV files
+- Allow the user to upload CVs

 - Working on the docker file